kamathe/kamathe.github.io/posts/revhero1-file.md

 ```

-You will see tons of output on your screen, we will focus on the one revelant one's only.
+You will see tons of output on your screen, we will focus on the revelant one's only.
 We immediately see some library functions with the name magic in them being called.
 Well `magic_open`, `magic_load` ?
 No idea at this point what they do, I couldnt find man entries also.
 Let's take an educated guess for now and move further.